 - “Vaults” are places where we collect information and consolidate knowledge, which will support us in executing our ambitions.

 I have tried many different methodologies and, in time, developed my own, and to be fair, I think PPV formalizes many of the elements I came to develop in time, plus it adds quite a sound structure to it with a clear philosophy: “Focus & Alignment” (i.e., create clarity where to go, review it often to make sure you are in the right path, as this will enable you to focus on execution on your “day to day”).

 August presents PPV through an excellent and thorough video series (and also a training) so people can more easily implement this approach.
-Implementing this will take some effort but the outcome really pays off (if you want to shape and customize your personal productivity system to your needs).
-To implement PPV August uses a very flexible tool called Notion, which is an application that merges several features: note taking, wiki but also enables to create flexible databases, which can be visualized in different manners.
-This flexibility is key to implementing PPV and variations of it (which is what most people will most likely do in order to adapt it to support their specific preferences and way of working).
-Most productivity tools tend to prescribe a way of working that does not capture all the dimensions of PPV (or customized elements we want to have), namely enabling the creation of a system of systems that operate and connect with each other to address the different needs we have to organize our lives.
-August states that PPV is a way to implement a “Life Operating System (OS)” and after adapting most of it on my own setup I fully agree with him.
+Implementing this will take effort, but the outcome really pays off (if you want to shape and customize your personal productivity system to your needs).
+To implement PPV, August uses a flexible tool called Notion.
+This application merges several features: note-taking and wiki but also enables the creation of flexible databases, which can be visualized in different ways.
+This flexibility is vital to implementing PPV and variations of it (which is what most people will most likely do to adapt it to support their specific preferences and way of working).
+Most productivity tools tend to prescribe a way of working that does not capture all the dimensions of PPV (or customized elements we want to have), namely enabling the creation of a system of systems that operate and connect to address the different needs we have to organize our lives.
+August states that PPV is a way to implement a “Life Operating System (OS)”, and after adapting most of it to my setup, I fully agree with him.